Blog Details

 —————————————————————

 Ted is a retired attorney, so he is writing only as a layperson.
 This article provides general information only and should not be considered as specific advice for any particular situation.
-It is provided without express or implied warranties of any kind, including but not limited to implied warranties or merchantability or fitness for a particular purpose.
+It is provided without express or implied warranties of any kind, including but not limited to implied warranties of merchantability or fitness for a particular purpose.
 If you have a specific problem, consult a CPA, attorney, or doctor for advice.
 Sorry, my attorneys made me say all that!